ShahdElmahallawy/ShahdElmahallawy/README.md

 <h1>About Me 📌</h1>

 - 👋 I'm a Computer Science student and a `Machine Learning` enthusiast
-- 💻 I'm currently working as a Backend Engineer intern at `Thndr`
+- 💻 I'm currently working as a Backend Intern at `Thndr`
 - 🔭 I have `2+ year` of experience working as a Software Engineer
 - 💁‍♂️ I also worked as a `Teacher Assistant` at The American University in Cairo
 - 🌱 I'm currently improving myself in `Competitive Programming` and `Machine Learning`